 Skin is often one of the first places your dog will show signs of chronic disease.
-So it’s always important to pay attention to your dog’s skin health before skin conditions appear.
+So it’s always important to pay attention to your dog’s skin health before problems appear.

-Signs of skin conditions can be subtle at first.
-And left untreated, they can progress.
+Dog skin conditions are an indicator of your dog’s deeper health.
+Often they are the first sign of immune disease.
+Early signs of skin conditions can be subtle at first.
+And, left untreated, they can progress.

 - Flaky skin with a small amount of dandruff